 - UIDP universities possess robust research enterprises and the necessary breadth of experiences to be intellectual contributors to UIDP efforts.
 Universities are expected to have unique approaches to industry engagement and be contributors to our forum.

 - UIDP companies have significant experience working with universities or a committed strategy for developing university collaborations.
 Industry members are expected to bring forth ideas for the UIDP to address and pursue using the UIDP project process.

 - Most interested parties (companies, national labs, other research organizations, and universities) possess unique experiences along the entire UIDP Partnership Continuum and the ability to contribute to the UIDP discussions.

-- Companies that are strictly university vendors or service providers (law firms, professional service firms) are ineligible for general membership but can pursue Leadership Circle membership.
+- Companies that are strictly university vendors or service providers (law firms, professional service firms) are ineligible for general membership but can pursue participation through Leadership Circle membership.